 - Chowbey, P. (2016) Employment, masculinities and domestic violence in 'fragile' contexts: Pakistani women in Pakistan and the UK, Applying mixed methods: Studying work in Asia, Social Policy Association Annual conference, Belfast

-- Olsen, W. and Chowbey, P. (2015) Household Dynamics, Economic Marginalization/Integration, and Women’s Issues in Asia, panel in 24th IAFFE Annual Conference Gender Equality in Challenging Times, Berlin.
-Paper titled, Household resources and 'institutional intersectionality' in Britain, India and Pakistan
+- Chowbey, P. (2015) Household resources and 'institutional intersectionality' in Britain, India and Pakistan 24th IAFFE Annual Conference Gender Equality in Challenging Times, Berlin.

 - Chowbey, P and Salway, S. (April 2014)- ‘I feel my dad every moment!’: salience of memories of own fathers in British South Asian fathering practices, British Sociological Association Annual Conference, Leeds